sXmpwn/checkra1n-A9X/README.md

+Notes:

+(!)
+As of November 24th 2021, checkra1n still didn't fix this issue / release a new update, so this method still works.
+Soon, I will be making a new guide (with pictures) on how to use this script as it was complicated for many people.

 --------------------------------------------------

-NOTES:

-(!)
-As of November 24th 2021, checkra1n still didn't fix this issue / release a new update so this method still works.

-Also, soon, I will be making a new guide (with pictures) on how to use this script as it was complicated for many people.

 Requirements: